 Trips and visits underpin the curriculum and provide our students with a broad experience of the world around them.
 These trips may include visits to museums, art galleries, historic venues and places of worship, as well as universities, sporting arenas, the Houses of Parliament and language schools.
 In Year 7 and 8 students are encouraged to attend a residential as a year group, playing a vital part in bonding tutor groups and friendships.

-For those who are more adventurous we run month-long trips to global destinations that have included Africa, South America and the Galapagos.
+For those who are more adventurous we run month-long trips to global destinations that have included Africa, Borneo, South America, and the Galapagos.
 Students are accompanied by staff members and experienced guides.

 Outstanding attendance at Brooke Weston Academy is an important focus and part of our day-to-day approach.
 Students are given the knowledge to understand correlations between attendance and achievement; this is done through a range of Academy forums and strategies.
 Our ethos towards attendance is reinforced by a thorough system, with an emphasis on home-school communication.

 Careers education and guidance is provided as part of the curriculum and we have our own on-site advisor who offers information on opportunities, university courses and apprenticeships, along with one-to-one support for students seeking employment.
 All services are delivered impartially in line with Government requirements.